 Combined industry and project specialization let you focus on specific types of clients and services.
 There’s less competition because your specialization is so narrow.
 This type of specialty generally works best if you’re an experienced freelancer and you know your target markets really well.

-But unless you’re already working in a recession-proof industry(ies) and providing services that are still in high demand, this narrow focus will limit your opportunities.
+But unless you’re already working in a strong industry(ies) and providing services that are still in high demand, this narrow focus will limit your opportunities.

 Choose a Money-Making Specialty

 Whatever type of specialty(ies) you choose, go for the money.
-Focus on industries, target markets, specific clients, and projects (services) that offer high pay and lots of opportunities—even in a recession.
+Focus on industries, target markets, specific clients, and projects (services) that offer high pay and lots of opportunities—in good times and in bad.